keith-vo-macusa/OAuth2Canva/README.md

 ## Contributing

+Contributions are welcome from the community.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover a security vulnerability, please send an email directly to the maintainer instead of using the issue tracker.
+All security vulnerabilities will be promptly addressed.

 ## Credits